“Even when my heart is filled with contentment, I can sense a space for betterment in life. I’m trying to use that space.”

 You may get satisfied with life and won’t ask for anything, anymore.
 But somewhere inside, that won’t feel alright.

 As if you aren’t using your potential, and you need to grow.
-It’s not that you aren’t great, or that life’s bad, but you feel that you’re supposed to grow.
+It’s not that you aren’t great or life’s bad, but you feel that you’re supposed to grow.

-I can sense it when I reach a certain stage of satisfaction, after which I slow down, slouch and I don’t pay attention to getting better – because life’s good.
+I can sense it when I reach a certain stage of satisfaction after which I slow down, slouch and I don’t pay attention to getting better – because life seems good.
 And only a fool would want to change a life that’s already good.

 So I focused on something else – growing from wherever I am.

-Honestly, I usually don’t set big goals and then get hell bent on make them a reality.
-Instead, I decided to find ways to grow from wherever I am.
+Honestly, I don’t set big goals and then get hell-bent on making them a reality.
+Instead, I find ways to grow from wherever I am.

 That works, because I can take small steps, accomplish a handful of things I can feel good about, and then raise the bar.
 Then the cycle repeats itself.